Skip to main content

 The Social Networks and Inequalities Lab (SNAIL)

-The SNAIL focuses on social networks, social relationships, and inequalities.
+The SNAIL examines social networks, social relationships, and inequalities.
 Social networks are the webs of social relationships linking individuals directly and indirectly.
 Social relationships manifest in various forms across different life domains (e.g., romantic, family, kin, friend, work, and offline/online).

-We fearlessly put forward theories, hypotheses, and research questions, scrutinizing them with the same deliberate and unwavering determination as snails, advancing courageously and patiently.
-We support each other.
+At SNAIL, we foster a supportive network.
+We fearlessly advance theories, hypotheses, and research questions, scrutinizing them with the same deliberate and unwavering determination as snails, advancing courageously and patiently.

 Faculty: Daniel B. Cornfield, Rachel DonnellyLucie Kalousova, Lijun Song (Director)